actionhero/node-resque/README.md

 - **queue.allWorkingOn** = function(callback)`
   - returns a hash of the results of `queue.workingOn` with the worker names as keys.

-## Failed Job Managmet
+## Failed Job Managment

 From time to time, your jobs/workers may fail.
-Resque workers will move failed jobs to a specail `failed` queue which will store the original arguments of your job, the failing stack trace, and additional medatadata.
+Resque workers will move failed jobs to a special `failed` queue which will store the original arguments of your job, the failing stack trace, and additional medatadata.

 ![error example](LINKHERE)